Bureaux-Tao/trafficsign_recognition_opencv/README.md

 ```
 3. The step 2 will generate the executable file in `cmake-build-debug`, which can be directly run.
 ## User Tutorials
-Enter `1` to use the sample picture with target logo in this report.
-Enter `2` is to use the sample picture that comes with the project without the target logo.
+Enter `1` to use the sample image with target sign in this report.
+Enter `2` is to use the sample image that comes with the project without the target sign.
 Enter `3` to enter the absolute path of the third-party image.